George Soros: Economic crisis in the 1990s and 2000s

 The financial crisis that originated in Thailand in 1997 was particularly unnerving because of its scope and severity ...
 By the beginning of 1997, it was clear to Soros Fund Management that the discrepancy between the trade account and the capital account was becoming untenable.
 We sold short the Thai baht and the Malaysian ringgit early in 1997 with maturities ranging from six months to a year.
 (That is, we entered into contracts to deliver at future dates Thai baht and Malaysian ringgit that we did not currently hold.)
 Subsequently, Prime Minister Mahathir of Malaysia accused me of causing the crisis, a wholly unfounded accusation.
 We were not sellers of the currency during or several months before the crisis; on the contrary, we were buyers when the currencies began to decline—we were purchasing ringgits to realize the profits on our earlier speculation.
 (Much too soon, as it turned out.
 We left most of the potential gain on the table because we were afraid that Mahathir would impose capital controls.
-He did so, but much later.)
+He did so, but much later.)Also during this time, Soros, through his Soros Quantum Fund attempted to sell short the Hong Kong dollar, using the similar strategies that he used during his bettings against the pound, baht, and peso.
+However, due in part to China's backing by maintaining a fixed exchange rate with the Hong Kong dollar, Hong Kong's currency remain more or less stable.Therefore, he lost most of the money shorted against the HKD.

-In 1999, economist Paul Krugman was critical of Soros's effect on financial markets.
+In 1999, economist Paul Krugman was critical of Soros's effect on financial markets:

 [N]obody who has read a business magazine in the last few years can be unaware that these days there really are investors who not only move money in anticipation of a currency crisis, but actually do their best to trigger that crisis for fun and profit.
 These new actors on the scene do not yet have a standard name; my proposed term is "Soroi".

 In an interview concerning the late-2000s recession, Soros referred to it as the most serious crisis since the 1930s.
-According to Soros, market fundamentalism with its assumption that markets will correct themselves with no need for government intervention in financial affairs has been "some kind of an ideological excess."
-In Soros's view, the markets' moods—a "mood" of the markets being a prevailing bias or optimism/pessimism with which the markets look at reality—"actually can reinforce themselves so that there are these initially self-reinforcing but eventually unsustainable and self-defeating boom/bust sequences or bubbles."
+According to Soros, market fundamentalism with its assumption that markets will correct themselves with no need for government intervention in financial affairs has been "some kind of an ideological excess".
+In Soros's view, the markets' moods—a "mood" of the markets being a prevailing bias or optimism/pessimism with which the markets look at reality—"actually can reinforce themselves so that there are these initially self-reinforcing but eventually unsustainable and self-defeating boom/bust sequences or bubbles".

-In reaction to the late-2000s recession, he founded the Institute for New Economic Thinking in October 2009.
+In reaction to the Great Recession, he founded the Institute for New Economic Thinking in October 2009.
 This is a think tank composed of international economic, business, and financial experts, who are mandated to investigate radical new approaches to organizing the international economic and financial system.